Lanie-Carmelo/latex-apa7-presentation-template/README.md

 - Work locally or in Overleaf

 ## Accessibility Tools Used
-This template was built with screen readers like NVDA and JAWS using Microsoft Visual Studio Code with accessible editing practices.
+This template was built with screen readers like NVDA and JAWS using Microsoft Visual Studio Code.

 ### Note on Typography and Screen Readers
 This template uses en dashes (–) for numeric ranges (e.g., pages 10–15, years 2020–2025) to comply with APA 7th edition style requirements.
 Important for screen reader users: Screen readers (NVDA, JAWS, VoiceOver) announce en dashes as "en dash" and em dashes (—) as "em dash"—not as semantic words like "through" or meaningful pauses.
 En dashes are used here for APA compliance and professional typography, not for accessibility benefits.